Travel Guide to The Cederberg Mountains – Best Things to Do

 9. Middelberg Waterfall

 Starting at the Algeria Campsite, the 6 km route will take you to the picturesque Middelberg Waterfall, an ideal place to enjoy a picnic.
 Duration: about 3 hours return (excluding time at the Waterfall).
-Remember to take enough water and Healthy snack food.
+Take enough water and Healthy snack food.

 Cederberg Mountains Stargazing at Maltese Cross